-As the Western United States faces another drought, ECOS is collecting information here as the situation develops.
+As the Western United States faces another drought, ECOS is collecting information vital to keeping up with local impacts.

 Making the Best of the Poor Conditions in This Critically Dry Year

 Severe drought conditions are back in California.
 Unfortunately, that means the Lower American River is headed into what may be some of the worst summer conditions we’ve seen on the river in recent memory.